SoftwareAG/c8y-releasenotes/content/release-10-13-0/announcements-10-13-0.md

 - The "Machine Learning Admin" user group should be treated as a privileged user group.

-- This access limitation will be a breaking change for existing "Machine Learning Manager" user group.
+- This access limitation will be a breaking change for the existing "Machine Learning Manager" user group.

 - "Machine Learning Manager" user group has been restricted from accessing below post apis: